pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

    IP Version and Length

 The window has a line for Internet Protocol Version 4; clicking it should highlight the IP portion of the data.
-In Figure 7-6, the first byte of the IP portion is 0x45, which holds two pieces of data.
+In :numref:`data_structure_02`, the first byte of the IP portion is 0x45, which holds two pieces of data.
 The first four bits represent the version of TCP/IP used (TCPv4) and the next four bits say how long the header is (20 bytes).
 Note that this is